MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ![Add Redirect URL](~/media/channels/slack-RedirectURL.png)

-## Add bot token
+## Add bot token scopes

 1. Select the **OAuth & Permissions** tab.
 1. Scroll down to **Scopes**.
 1. In the **Bot Token Scopes** section, click **Add an OAuth Scope**
-1. Add the following scopes:
+1. Make sure that the following scopes are included and remove the ones that are not required:

     - app_mentions:read
     - channels:history
     - channels:read